VitaliyKononovich/Django-LDAPBackend/README.md

 # Django-LDAPBackend
-My customized Django-LDAPBackend for authenticate users by Active Directory
+My customized Django-LDAPBackend for users authentication in Active Directory